chamx2/MuseumQuest/README.md

 # MuseumQuest Project
-Museum Quest project will be a proof of concept project regarding on building a multi-user gallery / museum experience.
+Museum Quest project will be a proof of concept project regarding on building a multi-user gallery / museum experience starting on Oculus Quest

 ## Features